alikssant/tvScout/README.md

 ## Overview

-Movie Explorer is a React.js web application that lets users browse popular movies, search for specific titles, and get personalized movie recommendations.The app fetches data dynamically from a movie API and presents it in a user-friendly interface.
+Movie Explorer is a React.js web application that lets users browse popular movies, search for specific titles, and get personalized movie recommendations.The app fetches data dynamically from a movie API.

 ## **Installation**